 Virtual Instructor Led Training is on the rise.
 No surprise there.
 But what’s interesting is that the prediction for forward growth takes it’s starting point as November 2020, rather than benchmarking future figures against pre-Covid stats.

-According to a MarketWatch report, the global virtual classroom market size is predicted to see a nearly 10% Compound Annual Growth Rate over the next five years, compared to figures gathered in November 2020.
+The global virtual classroom market size is predicted to see a nearly 10% Compound Annual Growth Rate over the next five years, compared to figures gathered in November 2020.

 A report from Redback, an Australian web conferencing company, gives this prediction some weight: